Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

-The absence of common security standards across many platforms, XR devices, and blockchain infrastructures is a major barrier to Metaverse security.
+\mypara{1.
+Standardization and Interoperability of Security Protocols:} The absence of common security standards across many platforms, XR devices, and blockchain infrastructures is a major barrier to Metaverse security.
 Access control, content moderation, and identity verification are implemented differently across platforms, resulting in fragmentation and inconsistency.
 This lack of interoperability expands the attack surface and makes it difficult to implement unified defenses against attacks.
-Open research questions include:
+Open research questions include: \textit{How can decentralized identity frameworks (such as DIDs and verifiable credentials) be made interoperable across platforms?} \textit{Can blockchain-based authentication protocols (e.g., Metaverse-AKA) be standardized to support cross-platform access without compromising privacy?} Developing interoperable security layers and establishing international standards is very important, but remains underexplored.